tsowell/wiremix/README.md

 ### Keybindings

-The configuration file can customize keyboard controls for all pwmixer actions.
+The configuration file can customize keyboard controls for all wiremix actions.

 #### Examples